 Firstly, you will become more independent.
-America has told us that we must go to school, learn a profession, and serve for the rest of our lives.
-They teach us to work for an organization or a guy in order to help them get wealthier.
+Media has told us that we must go to school, learn a profession, and serve for the rest of our lives.
+They teach us to work for a guy in order to help them get wealthier.
 You are completely reliant on them at all times.

-That will adjust your pay, hours, or even fire you at any time.
+That will adjust your pay, hours, and can even fire you at any time.
 We have now been dependent on the government to take care of us while we are in financial difficulty.
 Millions of people are still receiving aid and food stamps today.
 However, who would these people turn to if there is a financial disaster?
 The answer is no one – they’ll need to take care of themselves.

-Secondly, You will be unable to cover the debt during a financial crisis.
-During Argentina’s economic crisis, people were only allowed to borrow $250 a week from their banks to cover their bills.
-The bill collectors, on the other hand, would not be sympathetic.
+Secondly, you will be able to cover the debt during a financial crisis.
+During Argentina’s economic crisis for example, people were only allowed to borrow $250 a week from their banks to cover their bills.
+The bill collectors, on the other hand, would not be flexible.

-They’re going to take their money no matter what.
-In reality, during a financial crisis, they would be much more violent in reclaiming their assets.
+People are going to take their money no matter what.
+In reality, during a financial crisis, people would be very violent in reclaiming their hard earned money.

 There used to be a place called a debtor’s prison where you could go if you didn’t pay your bills.
 That is not done in America today.
-However, there is a chance that anything like this will reappear after a financial crisis.
+However, there is a chance that something similar to this will reappear after a financial crisis.

-Finally, You would have more money to spend on prepping if you are debt-free.
+Finally, you would have more money to spend on prepping if you were debt-free.
 We all know that buying prepper gear isn’t easy.
 At the very least, if you want high-quality prepper gear, you would have to pay a premium.